 January in the Garden

 Tomatoes can be carefully planted as early as late February, and peppers when it warms a little more.
 Start your transplants this month from seed.

 Potatoes get planted in February around President’s Day, but they need to be cut and set out to dry beforehand.
 Read our Potato Guide.

 Fill new beds with a good organic garden soil, and amend existing beds with 1-2” of compost.
 Once your soil is ready, add a high nitrogen fertilizer to the top two inches of the soil at the rate of 1lb per 30sqft.
 When you plant, toss a little bone meal or other source of phosphorus into the hole so that it touches the roots of your new transplants.
 You can use seaweed every time your new plants need water — it’s a great natural root stimulator and anti-stressor for plants.
 If you’ve had a vegetable garden for a few years now, have a soil test done.
 It’ll help you determine which amendments to add and what to avoid.
 Your plants will be healthier and it may even save you money in the long run.
-We do not do soil testing, see optional facilities.
+We now offer soil analysis kits — visit our Info Desk for purchase.